RVirmoors/rvirmoors.github.io/_posts/2020-04-29-dynamic-music.md

 still carry with me (after all, look at how long it's taking me to start a website) which, coupled with heavy narcissism (look at what I'm starting it with) means I often commit to the grandest projects, which I complete formally but don't fully take responsibility for.

+Well now I'm a grown-up, so maybe this time it'll be different.